CrossArchitecture/cross/README.md

 <img src="./img/Pyrevit_Extensions.png" >
 </div>

 4. You should now see a list of all extensions that are either written by pyRevit itself or recommended by pyRevit, this is the __pyRevit Extension Manager__.
-We now want to add "Cross-Tools" to this list!
+We now want to add "cross" to this list!
-> __"Cross-Tools" should not be visible to you yet, as shown in the screenshot below!__<br>
+> __"cross" should not be visible to you yet, as shown in the screenshot below!__<br>

 <div align="center">
 <img src="./img/Pyrevit_Extension_Manager_Step01.png" >